 Below: 1st photo - Emerging flower buds late-April.
 2nd photo - Flower in full bloom- May.
 3rd photo - Developed Fruit in Late June

-Below: 1st photo - Each small drupe contains 3 conical seed, flat on one side.
+Below: 1st photo - Each small drupe contains 3 conical seeds, flat on one side.
 2nd photo - The underside of the leaf is softly hairy with longer hair on the veins.

 Below: 1st photo - Developed fruit in mid-July.
 Note the many dead branch stubs.
 2nd photo - Emerging leaves in mid-April

-Harrington (Ref.
-9) reports that some American Indian tribes of the West found them palatable but that may be to local differences in the plants.
+Harrington (Ref. #9) reports that some American Indian tribes of the West found the drupes palatable but that may be to local differences in the plants.
 Birds will eat them but the elderberry used for wines, jams and jellies is the Canada Elderberry, Sambucus nigra L. ssp. canadensis.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.